Stephen Strange (Marvel Cinematic Universe): Darkhold-corrupted Sinister Strange

-In an alternate reality, Strange used the Darkhold to dreamwalk and find other versions of himself who might be happily living with their Christine Palmer.
-When he could not find such a version, he set out to kill other versions of himself, nearly decimating his own universe in the process.
-When 616-Strange and 838-Palmer enter this universe, 616-Strange fights and ultimately kills the corrupted Strange.
+In an alternate reality, Strange grew depressed and used the Darkhold to dreamwalk and find other versions of himself who might be happily living with their Christine Palmer.
+When he could not find such a version, he set out to kill other versions of himself out of spite, nearly decimating his own universe in the process.
+When 616-Strange and 838-Palmer enter this universe, 616-Strange fights and ultimately kills the corrupted and insane Strange by throwing him out of a window, impaling him on a fence post.